bestblogever/semih.github.io/_posts/2020/2020-01-01-git-commands.md

 #### Starting a Project (Fork and clone)
 This part is about how to join an existing project on Github.
-Click fork button on the github page (https://github.com/scm-ninja/starter-web) Finally, the following "git clone" command are executed.
+Click fork button on the github page (https://github.com/scm-ninja/starter-web) Finally, the following `git clone` command are executed.

 ```shell
 ~ $ git clone https://github.com/semih/starter-web.git